 - Less than 13% of Utah residents are enrolled in Medicare.

-- 47% of Utah Medicare beneficiaries have Medicare Advantage plans; plan availability ranges from fewer than 10 to more than 40, depending on the county.
+- 49% of Utah Medicare beneficiaries have Medicare Advantage plans;1 plan availability ranges from fewer than 10 to almost 30 plans, depending on the county.2

-- 44 insurers offer Medigap plans in Utah, and nearly 86,000 people are enrolled.
-Insurers are not required to offer Medigap plans to people under age 65, and only United American, State Farm Mutual, and Transamerica do so.
+- 36 insurers offer Medigap plans in Utah,3 and nearly 86,000 people are enrolled.4 Insurers are not required to offer Medigap plans to people under age 65, and only two do so.3

-- Premiums for stand-alone Part D prescription plans in Utah range from about $7 to $112 per month in 2022.
+- Premiums for stand-alone Part D prescription drug plans in Utah start at $5.10 per month in 2023.5

 Medicare enrollment in Utah

-As of late 2022, there were 442,544 people with Medicare in Utah.
-That’s less than 13% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.
-But Utah also has the youngest population in the country, with a median age of 31 years, versus a US median age of 37.
-Since Medicare coverage enrollment happens for most people when they turn 65, a state with an overall younger population will have a smaller percentage of its residents enrolled in Medicare.
+As of March 2023, there were 445,429 people with Medicare in Utah.6 That’s 13% of the state’s population,7 compared with about 19.7% of the United States population enrolled in Medicare.8 But Utah also has the youngest population in the country,9 with a median age of almost 32 years, versus a US median age of just under 39.10 Since Medicare coverage enrollment happens for most people when they turn 65, a state with an overall younger population will have a smaller percentage of its residents enrolled in Medicare.

-Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or is diagnosed with ALS or kidney failure.
-Nationwide, about 12% of all Medicare beneficiaries are under 65 and eligible due to disability.
-In Utah, about 10% of Medicare beneficiaries are eligible because they’re disabled.
+Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or is diagnosed with Amyotrophic Lateral Sclerosis or End-Stage Renal Disease.
+Nationwide, about 12% of all Medicare beneficiaries are under 65 and eligible due to disability.6 In Utah, about 10% of Medicare beneficiaries are eligible because they’re disabled.6

-In most areas of the country, Medicare beneficiaries can choose Original Medicare or a Medicare Advantage plan.
-(Medicare Advantage plans are available in most, but not all counties across the United States; all areas of Utah have Medicare Advantage plans available as of 2023.)
+In most areas of the country, Medicare beneficiaries can choose Original Medicare11 or a Medicare Advantage plan.12 (Medicare Advantage plans are available in most, but not all counties across the United States; all areas of Utah have Medicare Advantage plans available as of 2023.)

 Original Medicare includes Part A (which helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center) and Part B (which helps pay for outpatient care like a doctor appointment or a preventive healthcare service, such as vaccinations).

 Medicare Advantage plans are administered by private insurance companies, and all of the benefits of Original Medicare are covered.
 In addition, Medicare Advantage plans typically have offered additional benefits, such as prescription drug, dental, and vision coverage.
-However, healthcare provider networks are limited with Medicare Advantage, and out-of-pocket costs are typically higher than an individual would have if they opted for Original Medicare plus a Medigap plan.
-In short, there are pros and cons either way, and no one-size-fits-all solution.
+However, healthcare provider networks may be limited with Medicare Advantage, and out-of-pocket costs are typically higher than an individual would have if they opted for Original Medicare plus a Medigap plan.13 In short, there are pros and cons either way, and no one-size-fits-all solution.

 Medicare Advantage in Utah

-36 percent of people with Medicare in Utah were enrolled in Medicare Advantage plans as of 2018.
-The other 64% of Utah’s Medicare beneficiaries had opted for Original Medicare instead.
-But as is the case nationwide, Medicare Advantage plans are becoming increasingly popular: As of late 2022, Medicare Advantage plans covered almost 47% of the state’s total Medicare population.
-(Utah has tracked very close to the national average throughout that time; it stood at about 46% as of 2022.)
+In 2018, 36% of people with Medicare in Utah were enrolled in Medicare Advantage plans, the other 64% of Utah’s Medicare beneficiaries had opted for Original Medicare instead.14 But as is the case nationwide, Medicare Advantage plans are becoming increasingly popular: As of March 2023, Medicare Advantage plans covered almost half of the state’s total Medicare population.1 (Utah has tracked very close to the national average, which stood at about 48% as of March 2023)8

-Medicare Advantage plans are available throughout Utah in 2023, but quite a few counties have fewer than 10 plans available, while others have 40 or more.
+Medicare Advantage plans are available throughout Utah in 2023, but quite a few counties have fewer than 5 plans available, while others have almost 30.2

-Medicare beneficiaries can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan) during the Medicare annual election period, which runs from October 15 to December 7 each year.
-Medicare Advantage enrollees also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+Medicare beneficiaries can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription drug plan) during the Medicare Annual Enrollment Period, which runs from October 15 to December 7 each year.
+Medicare Advantage enrollees also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.15

 - Read our guide to Medicare’s open enrollment.